pravega/pravega/documentation/src/docs/deployment/manual-install.md

 #### Bookkeeper Configuration

-In the file `conf/bk_server.conf` file, the following configuration options should be implemented.
+In the file `conf/bk_server.conf`, the following configuration options should be implemented:

 ```
 # Comma separated list of <zp-ip>:<port> for all ZK servers